 1. Fill ‘er Up

 It may sound obvious, but it’s important to start your weekend with a full tank of gas.
 There’s nothing worse than getting out on the Forest Service roads and watching the ominous gas light turn on.
+Fill up as close to the end of the pavement as possible to keep your options open.
+Though it sounds hardcore, carrying a jerry can or two of fuel on the outside of your vehicle can be a lifesaver (and adventure maker!) in remote areas.

 2. Bring Lots of Water